simonmcmanus/speclate/README.md

 /pages/layout.html
 ```

 This should include anything you want to share accross all pages. css, js, nav, header, footer.
 Anything that doesn't change.
-You can still use selectors to update the layout between pages. eg adding an active class.
+You can still use the spec to update the layout between pages. eg adding an active class.

 The **layout** needs to contain a html element with an id of container: